ITR Filing for FY 2025–26

 Q- Can I file ITR-4 if audit u/s 44AB is applicable to me?

-ITR-4 is a simplified form which cannot be filed by the individuals to whom the audit is applicable.
+ITR-4 is a simplified form that cannot be filed by the individuals to whom the audit is applicable.

 Q- What is Presumptive Income?

-As the name suggests under presumptive method of taxation no actual computations for determining the profits or losses of the businesses are made.
-The turnover is reported and a certain percentage of it is taken as taxable income for the year.
-In case of business u/s 44AD minimum 6% of the business turnover is required to be reported as taxable income in case the transaction is undertaken through electronic modes and 8% otherwise.
+As the name suggests, under the presumptive method of taxation no actual computations for determining the profits or losses of the businesses are made.
+The turnover is reported, and a certain percentage of it is taken as taxable income for the year.
+In the case of business u/s 44AD minimum 6% of the business turnover is required to be reported as taxable income in case the transaction is undertaken through electronic modes and 8% otherwise.
 To learn more about presumptive income and taxation Read More.

 Q- Is it compulsory to file the ITR4 form for 5 consecutive years once filed in a particular year?